We really appreciate every single fundraising effort made to help end homelessness.

-If the collection is to take place on private premises, (e.g. shopping centres, shopping centre car parks, train station forecourts) it is your responsibility to obtain written permission from the site holders or owners.
+If the collection is to take place on private premises, (e.g. shopping centres, car parks, train station forecourts) it is your responsibility to obtain written permission from the site holders or owners.

 Collecting on public property

-If it is a street or ‘house to house’ collection or in a public place, you will be required to obtain permission from your local authority, or the Metropolitan Police if it is in London.
-‘House- to- house’ collections also include visits to pubs, offices and factories.
+With street, ‘house to house’ collections or those held in a public place, such as the pavement outside a station or store, you are required to obtain permission from your local authority, or the Metropolitan Police if in London.
+‘House to house’ collections also refers to pubs, offices and factories.

-Most councils have details of how to apply for a license on their website.
+Councils will have details of how to apply for permissions on their websites.
 This process can take time, so it’s important to plan ahead.

 Crisis sleep-out policy